AlexanderHarrison/cdat/readme.md

 ### m-ex Executable Format

 A mex executable starts with a custom root node.
-This root node is defined by the executable loader.
+When loading the executable, the loader will look for a specific root node name.
+This name depends on the context.
-For example, TM-CE looks for a root node called 'evFunction'.
+For example, TM-CE looks for a root node called 'evFunction' when loading events.

-This root node points to this object:
+This root node points to a `MEXExe` object in the dat file:
 ```c
 struct MEXExe {
     u8 *code;                       // 0x0